fromothers/www.maxhallinan.com/posts/_drafts/2018-09-16-little-languages.md

 Using objects to model entities is a practice found in many languages.
 Programming in Isla yields an intuition for this practice that can be ported to any large language.

-New large languages appear on a regular basis.
-But I would prefer a new little language, and even better, a collection of little languages.

-A little lan
-A little language that demonstrates the platonic form of an idea becomes helpful to the person who encounters that idea in a more complex setting, regardless of the setting.

 {% comment %}
 - A lot of the understanding of programming languages is an intuitive